relativitydev/transfer-api-samples/README.md

 const bool Local = false;
 IPathEnumerator pathEnumerator = client.CreatePathEnumerator(Local);

-// The global settings defines the max number of bytes or files per batch.
+// The GlobalSettings defines the max number of bytes or files per batch.
 // IE Each serialized batch file contains no more than 100GB or 50k files (whichever comes first).
 GlobalSettings.Instance.MaxBytesPerBatch = 107374182400;
 GlobalSettings.Instance.MaxFilesPerBatch = 50000;